-In-house, we provide paperback formatting for Kindle Direct Publishing (KDP), CreateSpace (note that CreateSpace is being melded into KDP as of October 2018), and IngramSpark.
+In-house, we provide paperback formatting for KDP Paperback (formerly CreateSpace), IngramSpark, and Lightning Source.
 We may be able to assist you with other print on demand (POD) printers as well.

 When you contact us, we will need to know the following to provide you with an estimate:

 * For nonfiction projects, we will need to see the completed manuscript in order to give you an estimate.

 (up to 75K; above 75K, add $10 per 10K) **

 Want us to handle the whole print process, including uploading? $150